-Unlike satisfaction with quality of care received, the differences in overall satisfaction levels by plan type found in all prior years of the survey continued in the 2009 findings (Figure 35).
+Unlike satisfaction with quality of care received, the differences in overall satisfaction levels by plan type found in all prior years of the survey continued in the 2010 findings (Figure 34).
 Traditional plan enrollees were more likely than CDHP and HDHP enrollees to be extremely or very satisfied with the overall plan in all years of the survey.
-In 2009, 66 percent of traditional plan enrollees were extremely or very satisfied with the overall health plan, compared with 52 percent among CDHP enrollees and 40 percent among HDHP enrollees.
+In 2010, 60 percent of traditional plan enrollees were extremely or very satisfied with the overall health plan, compared with 42 percent among CDHP enrollees and 35 percent among HDHP enrollees.
 It is also worth noting that the overall satisfaction levels among CDHP enrollees increased from 37 percent to 47 percent between 2006 and 2007 and were 52 percent in 2009, while the overall satisfaction rates for traditional enrollees were unchanged.
+Between 2009 and 2010, satisfaction with the overall health plan dropped among people in each type of health plan.

 Differences in out-of-pocket costs may explain a significant portion of the difference in overall satisfaction rates between traditional plan, HDHP, and CDHP enrollees.
-In 2009, 52 percent of traditional plan participants were extremely or very satisfied with out-of-pocket costs (for health care services other than for prescription drugs), while 20 percent of HDHP enrollees were satisfied and 29 percent of CDHP participants were satisfied (Figure 36).
+In 2010, 41 percent of traditional plan participants were extremely or very satisfied with out-of-pocket costs (for health care services other than for prescription drugs), while